MiBiPreT/mibitrans/docs/getting-started/development.md

 ### (3/3) GitHub

-Don't forget to also make a [release on GitHub](https://github.com/MiBiPreT/anatrans/releases/new).
+Also make a [release on GitHub](https://github.com/MiBiPreT/anatrans/releases/new).
 If your repository uses the GitHub-Zenodo integration this will also trigger Zenodo into making a snapshot of your repository and sticking a DOI on it.

+Github provides detailed documentation on how to [generate a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).
+Here you can also automatically generate the release notes which can serve as a changelog based on the merged pull requests since the previous release.